 They will put anything and everything into their mouth – even if it tastes bad.
 It is their way of knowing and understanding how things work around them.
 Cleaning agents and medicine are the number one cause of poisoning in toddlers this age.

 By keeping all products in a safety cabinet, accidental ingestion of chemicals will be mitigated if not totally controlled.
 The low cabinets can be installed with safety latches as needed.
 Maximize your safe spaces and make it fun for your kid as well.
+Products like steam cleaners, vacuum cleaners and steam mops can also limit the need for potentially-harmful chemicals whilst still keeping your home spotless.

 Stuff kids can choke on